Educational Leadership Certification, M.Ed.

 • “Instructional expertise” means documented successful demonstration of the core standards for effective educators outlined in the Florida Educator Accomplished Practices (FEAPs) and a documented track record of achieving student gains.
 Acceptable documentation of instructional expertise must include a rating of “effective” or higher on the “Performance of Students” and “Instructional Practice” sections of the candidate’s two most recent performance evaluations per Section 1012.34, F.S.
 For candidates who are not employed by a Florida public school district, a post-secondary institution or school district may accept alternative equivalent documentation demonstrating two years of effective instruction with a record of student learning gains.

-• Submit evidence of "leadership potential" (applicant may provide letter from current school principal, superintendent, or other relevant evidence):
+• Submit evidence of "leadership potential" (applicant may provide a letter from current school principal, superintendent, or other relevant evidence):

 • "Leadership potential" means the critical skills and dispositions that a candidate must demonstrate prior to entering the program.
 At a minimum, these qualifications must include an analysis of the candidate's relentless focus on improving student achievement in their own classrooms and contributing to the demonstrable improvement of teaching effectiveness in the classrooms of colleagues.